 Because the building blocks of Chrome OS and Android are pretty close in nature, you’ll be able to use the Google Home app to do everything you normally do on your mobile device — including device controls, routine building, and casting — but through your Chromebook.

-If you’re already using Google Chrome as the default web browser for your PC or Mac and are looking to add Google Home functionality to your desktop, you’ll be glad to know that you can use Google Chrome to unlock the casting and streaming features that are built into the Home application.
+If you’re already using Google Chrome as the default web browser for your PC or Mac and are looking to add Google Home functionality to your desktop, you’ll be glad to know that you can use Google Chrome to unlock the casting and streaming features that are built into the Google Home app.

 While you won’t be able to use Google Chrome for Google Assistant or any kind of device customization for the hardware on your network, the casting function will allow you to send audio and video from your desktop to certain Google Home devices on your network.

 Did you know that you can mimic your phone or tablet’s Android operating system to your desktop?
-With programs like Bluestacks, you can enjoy the look, feel, and functionality of your phone’s Android OS right from your home computer.
-While there are a handful of emulators to choose from, Bluestacks is known for its reliability, easy layout, and customization options.
+With programs like Bluestacks, you can enjoy the look, feel, and functionality of your phone’s

 To get started, download Bluestacks for your PC or Mac, then launch the program.
 During setup, you’ll be prompted to enter Google Play Store credentials for downloading apps.
 After entering this info, go into the Play Store, search for Google Home, and click Install.